 Per-instance USS variable overridesNoYes

-Rule of thumb: if the visual is the same every frame and never reacts to USS state, it's a bake candidate.
+💡 Rule of thumb: bake what never changes.
+If the visual is the same every frame and never reacts to USS state, it's a bake candidate — one draw call, no per-frame filter cost.
 Otherwise leave it on the runtime filter.

 Design philosophy